What Is Smart Access Memory (SAM Or Resizable BAR)?

 While NVIDIA and Intel are slowly introducing Resizable BAR on their platforms too.

-In late 2020, AMD announced their RX 6000 lineup of GPUs that are based on the RDNA 2 architecture.
-During the presentation, Lisa Su, the CEO of AMD, took a moment to focus on SAM or Smart Access Memory.
+In 2020, AMD announced their RX 6000 series of GPUs that are constructed on the RDNA 2 architecture.
+While presenting, Lisa Su, the CEO of AMD, highlighted SAM or Smart Access Memory.

-What exactly does this feature do, and why hasn’t it been introduced earlier in the PC industry?
+What exactly does this feature do, and why hasn’t it been implemented sooner in the PC industry?

 Table of ContentsShow